 An investment in our common units involves risks.
-You should carefully consider all of the information contained in or incorporated by reference in this prospectus and additional information which may be incorporated by reference," including our Annual Reports supplement in the future as provided under "Incorporation by Reference," including our Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q and Current Reports on Form 8-K, including the risk factors described under "Risk Factors" in such reports.
+You should carefully consider all of the information contained in or incorporated by reference in this prospectus and additional information which may be incorporated by reference in this prospectus or any prospectus supplement in the future as provided under "Incorporation by Reference," including our Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q and Current Reports on Form 8-K, including the risk factors described under "Risk Factors" in such reports.
 This prospectus also contains forward-looking statements that involve risks and uncertainties.
-Please read "Cautionary Note Regarding Forward-Looking statements as a result of certain factors, including the risks described elsewhere in this prospectus or any prospectus supplement and in the documents incorporated by reference into this prospectus or any prospectus supplement.
+Please read "Cautionary Note Regarding Forward-Looking Statements."
+Our actual results could differ materially from those anticipated in the forward-looking statements as a result of certain factors, including the risks described elsewhere in this prospectus or any prospectus supplement and in the documents incorporated by reference into this prospectus or any prospectus supplement.